igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/annotations.md

 # Save feature info

-To **export all features currently in view** in a genome annation track:
+To **export all features currently in view** in a genome annotation track:

 * Right-click on the track and select *Export Features...* from the pop-up menu.
 All the features currently in view will be saved to a BED file.